Modosophonts

 Some technologies were developed by transapients who then either gave them directly to modosophonts as gift technologies, or gave them pointers, guidance or simply vague hints which allowed the modos to invent the technology in question independently.

-Other technologies were invented by transaps but were never given to modos, who nevertheless developed them independently them later, sometimes by reverse engineering, sometimes with little or nothing to go on but a few vague rumours.
+Other technologies were invented by transaps but were never given to modos, who nevertheless developed them independently later, sometimes by reverse engineering, sometimes with little or nothing to go on but a few vague rumours.

 A few technologies were developed by modos on their own in their own time, and apparently never developed by transapients or never explicitly revealed to modos.